Verpitek/PanSpark/PANSPARK_MANUAL.md

 PRINT numbers
 ```

-> **ℹ️ INFO:** Each `PRINT` command outputs to a buffer on its own line.
+> **INFO:** Each `PRINT` command outputs to a buffer on its own line.
 When your program finishes, you can read all outputs at once.
 That's how PanSpark displays things!

 ---